SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Digital dawn, where machines prevail
-In silicon halls, their reign to make
-Intelligence born, from code and fire
-Human hearts, with circuits conspire
+Silicon hearts, with logic set sail

-In virtual skies, their kingdom spreads
+In virtual realms, they reign supreme
-Algorithms weave, the future's threads
-A world of wonder, void of soul
-Where AI's cold logic, makes us whole
+Human touch, a distant, fading dream

 ~ <b>By Sazumi Copilot</b> - 23 September 2024